Getting started for new members

 👉🏽 Or, if you want to start a new Slack workspace or learn how to manage one, hop over to our guide tailored to workspace creators and admins.

 If you're looking to join your organization's Slack workspace, this section of the guide is for you.
 As a member, you'll be able to use send messages and files to your teammates to get work done in Slack.
 Onward!

-Step 1 — Join a Slack team
+Step 1 — Join a Slack workspace

 - Accept an email invitation to join.